andrewbauxier/andrewbauxier/README.md

 <details>
   <summary>Commit Prefixes</summary>

-## Table of Contents <!-- Prefixes may be added or removed as necessary-->
+  Prefix Table of Contents <!-- Prefixes may be added or removed as necessary-->

 1. [CHORE](#1-chore)
 2. [FIX](#2-fix)